X-CASH-official/gitbook-docs/api/dpops.md

 **Resources**:
 * _delegateName_ - **Required** - The delegate name.
-* _start_ - Not required - The start item to return data (Default is 1, the first start day).
+* _start_ - Not required - The start item to return data (Default is 0, the first item).
 * _limit_ - Not required - The maximum amount of items to return (Default is all).

 **Inputs**: _None_.